Land Use and Access Planning

 The Commissioner’s Office established the Alaska Department of Fish and Game’s ANILCA Program to monitor the continuous implementation of ANILCA, to coordinate the department’s involvement with federal land management plans, policies, and regulations, and to ensure federal land managers recognize state management responsibilities.
 The ADF&G ANILCA Program serves as a resource to department staff for state-federal ANILCA issues, as well as some non-ANILCA issues.
 For example, the program assists staff biologists with permitting for access and infrastructure for department projects such as fish weirs on federal land, including designated wilderness.
 Additionally, the program responds to information requests from the public regarding federal actions.
 The ADF&G ANILCA Program is networked with the State of Alaska ANILCA Program, which is administratively housed within the Alaska Department of Natural Resources.

-Ashley List, ADF&G Access/Defense and ANILCA Programs Manager
+Don Perrin, ADF&G Access/Defense and ANILCA Programs Manager

 Jennifer Nolanwing, ADF&G ANILCA Project Coordinator

 Jason Cheney, ADF&G ANILCA Project Assistant